jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Wei Wuxian does not learn.

-Lan Wangji, diligent in all of his duties, reports on his progress to Xichen, and occasionally to their uncle himself, at the end of each week.
-Five copies transcribed.
-A dozen.
+Lan Wangji, diligent in all of his duties, reports on his progress to Lan Xichen, and occasionally to their uncle himself, at the end of each week.
+A dozen copies transcribed.
+Five dozen.
 A hundred.
 “One hundred and forty-three,” he says this evening.
 Strictly speaking, it is one hundred and forty-two and a half, because he crumpled up the final pages and told Wei Wuxian to do them over when he had inked most of the margins with stick figures kissing.
 But Lan Wangji is generous.
 He *will* make Wei Wuxian finish those pages; he will also finesse that number slightly to his brother for the sake of expedience.

 *Do not be needlessly pedantic,* principle one-eighty-five.